Activities

 Publications

-• Vagelli, Matteo.
+- Vagelli, Matteo.
 2024.
 “Reconsidering Historical Epistemology.
 French and Anglophone Styles in History and Philosophy of Science”.
 Springer.

-This book explores the key conceptual stakes underpinning historical epistemology.
+Abstract: this book explores the key conceptual stakes underpinning historical epistemology.
 The strong Anglophone interest in historical epistemology, since at least the 1990s, is typically attributed to its simultaneously philosophical and historical synthetic approach to the study of science.
 Yet this account, considered by critics to be an unreflective assumption, has prevented historical epistemology from developing a clear understanding and definition, especially regarding how precisely historical and philosophical reflections on the sciences should be combined.
 Thus, this book uniquely analyses how the problems and tensions inherent to the “contemporary” phase of historical epistemology can be clarified by reference to the “classical” French phase.
-The archaeological method of Michel Foucault, which draws on and transforms fundamental insights by Gaston Bachelard and Georges Canguilhem, is used to exert an enduring influence on the field—especially through the work of Ian Hacking and his philosophical cum historical analyses of “styles of scientific reasoning”.
+The archaeological method of Michel Foucault, which draws on and transforms fundamental insights by Gaston Bachelard and Georges Canguilhem, is used to exert an enduring influence on the field — especially through the work of Ian Hacking and his philosophical cum historical analyses of “styles of scientific reasoning”.
 Though this book is of great value to academic specialists and graduate students, the fact it addresses questions broad in scope ensures it is also relevant to a range of scholars in many disciplines and will provoke discussion among those interested in foundational issues in history and philosophy of science.

-• Vagelli, Matteo.
+- Vagelli, Matteo.
 2024.
 “Pensare Wittgenstein.
 Una lettura de 'Il sapere senza fondamenti' di A. G. Gargani”.
 Ca' Foscari University Press.

-Through a nuanced analysis of the 1970s intellectual landscape in Italy, this book navigates the trajectory from a materialist analysis of science rooted in Marxism towards a linguistic-epistemological approach.
+Abstract: through a nuanced analysis of the 1970s intellectual landscape in Italy, this book navigates the trajectory from a materialist analysis of science rooted in Marxism towards a linguistic-epistemological approach.
 This transition, as envisioned through Gargani’s Il sapere senza fondamenti (1975) and Wittgenstein’s philosophy, culminates in a pro- vocative exploration of a politically infused approach to understanding science and knowledge.
 Under this light, the book explores the notion of ‘political epistemology,’ delineating varied perspectives on how philosophy engages with politics and how Wittgenstein’s philosophy can be politically construed.

-• Vagelli, Matteo.
+- Vagelli, Matteo.
 2023.
 Styles of Science and the Pluralist Turn: Between Inclusion and Exclusion.
 Revue de Synthèse 145 (3-4).

 DOI: https://doi.org/10.1163/19552343-14234053; ARCA: https://iris.unive.it/handle/10278/5050061.